 Trichomoniasis is a sexually transmitted infection (STI).

-Your doctor will ask about your symptoms, and sexual and health history.
-Your doctor will check the pelvic area for signs of infection.
+The doctor will ask about your symptoms, and sexual and health history.
+A physical exam will be done.
+It will focus on the pelvic area.

 A lab will check the samples for the parasite.

 The infection is treated with antibiotics.
 Sex partners may also need treatment.